Strategic Advisory Panel

 Maryam is a contributing Editor to Conde Nast’s LUX magazine.
 She has additionally contributed both photographically and editorially to Vanity Fair, Harper’s Bazaar Art, Harper’s Bazaar Interiors, and Vogue Arabia.

 Maryam has authored several Thames and Hudson publications to include Sanctuary: Britain’s Artists and their Studios, Art Studio America: Contemporary Artist Spaces, and London Burning: Portraits from a Creative City, among many more.
 Her latest book, Voices East Londonfor which she is both author and photographer was published in November 2017.

-Maryam is co-chair of the Tate Middle East North Africa Acquisitions Committee.
+Maryam is a former co-chair of the Tate Middle East North Africa Acquisitions Committee.
 She also sits on the advisory board of Photo London.

 Helena Kennedy QC